Tamsin Stuart Art

 Framed acrylic on linen canvas panel

-Bought this linen canvas panel yonks ago but had to wait for the right creation to present itself.
+Bought this linen canvas panel yonks ago but had to wait for the right composition to present itself.
 It's got a lovely texture and earthy look to it, so I've tried to keep as much of the canvas coming through as possible.

 £295